boopsboops/nhamunda-checklist/nhamunda-checklist.md

 Identification to species level follows <u>Armbruster (2008)</u> based on the following characters: evertible cheek plates with &gt; 10 hypertrophied odontodes; dentaries forming angle of &lt; 90&deg;; deep body, not dorso-ventrally flattened; lips lacking fimbriae; villiform teeth of equal size in premaxilla and dentary; colour pattern of four irregular dorsal saddles (first and second are usually combined in small specimens); dorsal and caudal fins without orange margin (in life); head plates not outlined in black; dark bar between eyes, and e-shaped dark blotch on the snout (broken in some specimens); and fins with dark and light bands of approximately equal width (irregular in some specimens).

-An interesting observation is that our specimens exhibited a great deal of variation in terms if the degree of abdomen squamation and markings: some specimens were almost completely scaled, while others lacked scales, and some in between (<!-- for specimens above 90 mm in the first bag (dymo tags): 2 almost fully scaled and 3 partially scaled-->).
-The specimens with a scaled abdomen also had markings comprising spots or slightly coalesced spots.
-NEED TO QUANTIFY!
+An interesting observation is that our specimens exhibited variation in terms of the degree of abdomen plating and markings: adult specimens from rocky collection points near the mouth of the river showed complete abdomen plating and a vermiculated pattern (Fig YYY); those from further up the river lacked abdomen plating and associated colouration (with the exception of one individual that was partially plated with discrete spots).

-Fishes were caught.
-Location?
-Examples are pictured preserved and alive in Figure YYY.
+Twenty-eight individuals were caught by hand from both woody substrates and rocky substrates.
+NNN examples of live specimens are pictured in Figure YYY to illustrate variation in abdomen plating and colour pattern.

 ##### Figure